k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Build Artifacts

-Building the catalog's artifact is triggered by clicking **Actions > Build Artifacts** in the menu bar.
+Building the Catalog's artifact is triggered by clicking **Actions > Build Artifacts** in the menu bar.

-The artifact called **catalog_info** is created for the Catalog version displayed in the application and it is saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and uploaded to the Fabric memory.
+The artifact called **catalog_info** is created for the Catalog version displayed in the application and it is saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory.

 Below is an illustration of the catalog_info.csv file: